 Status Report #2 August .2, 1983 March Day Guarantees Coretta Scott King and Walter Fauntroy have spoken to each of the cochairs (all of whom will be speaking at the March) and all of the convenors.
 They all agreed not to interject the Middle East into the March, either in speeches and statements or on placards and signs.
 They also agreed that if, despite previous precautions, any divisive statements occur during the March, the co-chairs will publicly disavow them as inconsistent with the spirit of the March and the coalition.
-We will be receiver a letter for the contract of the contract on these contains on these contains Confidented As a result of the upheaval-related to the document (see Status Report #1),) the co-chairs have passed a new rule which stipulates that no March document can be released without the approval of the co-chairs.
-Screened La Thek Co chang The Peace/Foreign Policy paper was discussed at great length during the co-chair meeting this past weekend in Atlanta.
+We will be Policy Paper of Peace/Foreign Policy As a result of the upheaval related to the document (see Status Report) #1), the co-chairs have passed a new rule which stipulates that no March document can be released without the approval of the co-chairs.
+Screened by The The Peace/Foreign Policy paper was discussed at great length during the co-chair meeting this past weekend in Atlanta.
 A consensus agreement was reached regarding our point that the document was strident and confrontational in tone; the entire policy paper is now being re-edited.
 As a result of the March leaders concern of the Jewish community, they spent a great deal of time working out the exact language of all references to the Middle East.
 There are two places where the Middle East will come up in the final version of the paper.
 First, all the sections we found problematic have now been omitted.
-In it's place, there will be a section which reads: "The Middle East is a barometer and acid test of our nation's foreign policy.
+In its place, there will be a section which reads: "The Middle East is a barometer and acid test of our nation's foreign policy.
 The United States must take dynamic leadership in seeking political and diplomatic solutions to the conflicts in that region.
-Towards this end, the United States should have policies which contribute to a just and lasting peace for the Israelis, Palestinians and all other peoples in the Middle East."
+Towards this end, the United States should have policies which contribute to a just and lasting peace for the Israelis, Palestinians and all other peopleS in the Middle East."
 The second section will read: